OUR TOP PICK | EDITORS CHOICE | BEST VALUE |

 Valves

-Valves are what you use to stay safe and control your buoyancy in the water.
+Valves are a part of the system to control your buoyancy in the water.
 The best beginner BCD would have 2-3 valves, which would allow you to dump or release air from the device as needed.
-Most valves are located in the shoulder areas, but some may be in the lower waist area.
+All BCD has a dump valve attached to the inflator hose.
+This is the one used mostly during ascent and descent.
+A lower rear dump valve is used when horizontal and a head-down descent.

 Lift